November 30, 2021

 In the right part of the remix editor, open the compile tab.
 By default, the contract is compiled automatically.
 By selecting your contract in select and clicking Details, you can view the bytecode and other information.

-To deploy, click Run, select Injected Web3, select the Account that we will deploy (it should load automatically if you have MetaMask installed in the browser).
-Enter the necessary information in the fields (gas, value), click Create.
+To deploy, click Run, select Injected Web3, and select the Account that we will deploy (it should load automatically if you have MetaMask installed in the browser).
+Enter the necessary information in the fields (gas, value), and click Create.